wardenenv/warden-env-magento2/README.md

 ### Destroying Environment

-To completely destroy the local environment we just created, run `warden env down -v` to tear down the project’s Docker containers, volumes, etc, then `warden sync stop` (on macOS) to cleanup Mutagen sync session.
+To completely destroy the local environment we just created, run `warden env down -v` to tear down the project’s Docker containers, volumes, and (where applicable) cleanup the Mutagan sync session.